 Makeup lovers rejoice, for you too can play a part in protecting the planet every time you purchase a product from MAC.
-With the ‘Back to MAC’ program, all you need to do is collect six empty containers (glass or plastic), return them to any MAC counter for recycling, and you can pick a free lipstick of your choice.
+With its ‘Back to MAC’ program, all you need to do is collect six empty containers – glass or plastic – and return them to any MAC counter for recycling.
+You can then pick a free lipstick of your choice.
 That’s right, a free MAC lipstick – as if you needed a better excuse to get your eco on.

 MAC ‘Mehr’ Lipstick

 Creating cosmetics that care, Caudalie offers products that contain no nasties (so they won’t harm your pores nor the planet) and use only natural and environmentally friendly active ingredients.
 All packaging is recyclable and made from 50 percent recycled plastic or paper.
 Additionally, its creator Mathilde Thomas pledged in 2012 to donate one percent of the brand’s turnover to environmental protection and ecology charities every year, saying, “I believe in a greener planet and more committed cosmetics.
 I formulate my products for all women who, like me, don’t want to choose between effectiveness and naturalness, between glamour and ecology.”

 AED198 / SAR202

 Creating 100 percent organic, wholesome, cruelty-free, and sustainable products, Balanced Guru is all about “a conscious and passionate commitment to promote the well-being of our customers and the planet we all share”.
 Using raw ingredients cultivated through sustainable farming, its packaging, marketing materials, and shipping materials are all made from 100 percent recycled and recyclable post-consumer resin.